 Ever since the first Lord of the Rings movie was released in 2001, New Zealand has become synonymous with JRR Tokien’s Middle-earth.
-It’s something the Kiwis have embraced wholeheartedly, with the national carrier, Air New Zealand, releasing a Hobbit-themed safety video with every movie release.
+It’s something the Kiwis have embraced wholeheartedly, with the national carrier Air New Zealand even releasing Hobbit-themed safety videos.

 Even if you’re not a fan, it’s well worth visiting the rolling hills of Matamatato see the idyllic Hobbiton movie set, set on a land of lush pastures and boasting 44 Hobbit holes.
 And no visit to Wellington (or Wellywood, as the locals call it) is complete without a visit to Weta Cave, the workshop where all the amazing costumes and special effects were created for the movies.

 Is there any place on the planet that's better suited to campervanning?
 The roads are excellent and empty, and Nature pulls out all the stops right outside your window – a conveyor belt of peaks, beaches, fiords and glaciers.
 You can be driving through a valley, with mountains soaring either side, then round the corner to find a wild coastline or the tip of a glacier field.
 That’s the beauty of New Zealand – it crams a world of drama into its small proportions.

 Of course, the joy of exploring by camper is that, if you like an area, you can stay the night: local law permits you to free camp as long as you’re at least 15km from the nearest large town and off the public highway.